Amanda Ursell, TV nutritionist, author and mum, provides toddler nutrition advice.

 These vitamins play an important role in the growth and development of young children and are essential for everyone.
 The British Nutrition Foundation has excellent information on the role of these nutrients in the diet www.nutrition.org.uk.

-Two essential fatty acids, alpha-linoloeic (omega 3) and linoleic acid (omega 6) are important for health, including growth and development, as the body cannot make them.
-Other types of omega 3 and 6′s are long chain polyunsaturates (LCPs) and are important for the development of key organs including the brain and the eye.
+An essential fatty acid, alpha-linoloeic (omega 3) is important for health, including growth and development, as the body cannot make them.
+Other types of omega 3′s are long chain polyunsaturates (LCPs) and are important for the development of key organs including the brain and the eye.
 Research is ongoing in this area looking at the key roles for these important nutrients in toddlers.

 Why is calcium important for toddlers?